I used to receive a newsletter called Spiritual Wealth. It has since stopped and is no longer on line.

-I receive a great newsletter called Spiritual Wealth.
-Its motto comes from social reformer Henry Ward Beecher: “No man can tell whether he is rich or poor by turning to his ledger.
+Its motto came from social reformer Henry Ward Beecher: “No man can tell whether he is rich or poor by turning to his ledger.
 It is the heart that makes a man rich.
 He is rich according to what he is, not according to what he has.”

-A recent issue was entitled “The Lost Art”.
-The thrust of this excellent piece was that the advent of electronic media in all of its different forms has resulted in a significant decrease in the amount of reading that we do.
+One issue was entitled The Lost Art.
+The thrust of the piece was that the advent of electronic media in all of its different forms has resulted in a significant decrease in the amount of reading that we do.

 In the past, people used to read for information, entertainment and as a “noble intellectual pursuit”.
-Nowadays, the only things that many people read with regularity are their emails, text messages or “tweets” on their Twitter accounts.
-(Don’t get me wrong; I use Twitter and I think it is great.
+Nowadays, the only things that many people read with regularity are their emails, text messages and their social media accounts.
+(Don’t get me wrong; I use Twitter and other social mediaI think it they are great.
 But there needs to be a balance.)

-By all means, throw in the occasional “trashy” novel for fun, but don’t shy away from heavier things.
+By all means, throw in the occasional “trashy” novel for fun, but don’t shy away from the heavier things.
 It is like weightlifting; the more weight you lift, the stronger your muscles become.